wf2213/TwoGroupAEVisualization/README.md

 * Generate the same graphs as in the Shiny app
 * Customize the graphs
 * Adapt the codes for other visualization settings.
 For example, this app can also be used to visualize **AE resolution**.
-An example of how to process the data will be provided at the end of this document.
+An example of how to prepare the data will be provided at the end of this document.

 *The AE data set is randomly generated with codes in file `GenerateSampleData.R` for illustration purpose and may not medically make sense.*